incubyte/code-aid-site/content/en/docs/Code/EmploymentFunnelHelperODBCDraft 2023-04-13-A.R.md

 1. The connection logic used in `fnGetPostgresData` and `fnGetPostgresData2` is repetitive and could be placed inside a separate function to avoid redundancy and improve code reusability.
 2. Date-time transformations are used quite frequently in various functions.
 It is advisable to create a separate helper function for date-time transformations that can be invoked when required.
 3. There are functions with similar or overlapping functionality (`nm_response0`, `nm_response1`, and `fnDeliver`).
 These functions could be combined or refactored to utilize a more modular approach.
-4. The script uses a mix of different libraries such as `odbc`, `dbConnect` — which can be standardized to make the codebase consistent and easier to maintain.
+4. The script uses a mix of different libraries such as `odbc`, `dbConnect` — which can be standardized to make the codebase consistent and easier to maintain.+++ categories = ["Documentation"] title = "EmploymentFunnelHelperODBCDraft 2023-04-13-A.R"
++++

+# EmploymentFunnelHelperODBCDraft 2023-04-13-A.R
+# Overview

+This script includes a set of functions that deal with extracting and transforming data from different sources such as JSON data and PostgreSQL databases.
+The main functions to be explored in this script are:

+1. nm_response0
+2. nm_response1
+3. fnDeliver
+4. fnGetPostgresData
+5. fnGetPostgresData2
+6. fnGetCustomerTokensSQL
+7. fnGetInvitationDataSQL
+8. fnGetAllSKUs
+9. fnFunnelReport
+10. fnGetMUD
+11. fnGetM1Plaid
+12. fnUrlStr

+# Function Explanations

+## 1. nm_response0

+This function extracts column names from a JSON object and returns a nested data.table object.

+### Input:

+- json_act_data: JSON object

+### Output:

+- ls: data.table object

+## 2. nm_response1

+This function